How Many Cups Are In 13.5 Ounces

 The Basic Conversion: Understanding the Relationship Between Ounces and Cups

 The relationship between ounces and cups is straightforward once you know the key conversion factor: 1 cup equals 8 fluid ounces.
-Basically, to find out how many cups are in any number of ounces, you simply divide the number of ounces by 8 Not complicated — just consistent..
+So in practice, to find out how many cups are in any number of ounces, you simply divide the number of ounces by 8 Turns out it matters..

 This decimal result can be expressed in multiple ways depending on your needs: